Cartergi5/Carter-and-Anthony/README.md

 ---

 ## Project Objective
-{The goal of this project is to make a robot car track and follow a ball, as well as retrive it amd bring it back to the person that through the ball.
+{The goal of this project is to make a robot car tha can track and follow a ball, as well as retrive it and bring it back to the person that through the ball.
 We plan on useing a few sennsors on the car such as camera lenses and speedomanter.
 We will have to 3D print a few parts for the car to be able the push a ball.}

 ## Contributions